fabienmorgan/Self-Supervised_Numerical_Pre-Training_for_Symbolic_Regression/README.md

     --eq_per_block: number of equations to generate in each block
 ```
 Note that:
-1. With 65 cores it took more than 10 days to generate the 200M dataset.
-We recommend to use a smaller number of equations for testing purposes (e.g., 10M).
+1. With 32 cores it took around 2 days to generate the 10M dataset.
 2. In some cases the data generation process could hang.
 In this case, you can kill the process and resume the generation from the last saved file using the --resume flag.
 3. Equations are generated randomly by a seed dependent on the current date and time, so you will get different equations every time you run the script.
 If you want to generate the same equations, you can set the seed manually in the script (line 754 of src/ControllableNesymres/dataset/generator.py)